 Below are two types of DIY kit floor heating systems.

-Undertile floor heating systems utilize durable thin mats that are ideal for renovations.
+Undertile floor heating systems utilise durable thin mats that are ideal for renovations.
 Since mats are thin, they do not raise floor level even if placed on top of an existing subfloor.
 These are perfect for small areas like the bathroom, laundry rooms and bedrooms.

 Unlike other heating systems, undertile installation radiates from the floor towards the rest of the room.
 This creates a comfortable and even heating inside the room.
 To manage the temperature, a manual or programmable thermostat is included in the kit for convenience and energy efficiency.